-- 6.9.5 Programme Boards may consider provision for failed candidates in one or more mid or end-of-level Boards depending on the programme structure and mode of study.
+- 6.9.10 Programme Boards may consider provision for failed candidates in one or more mid or end-of-level Boards depending on the programme structure and mode of study.
 Where more than one Programme Board takes place within an academic level of study, the order in which reassessments are granted may naturally occur through the process of these successive Boards.
 At other times, Boards may be required to exercise discretion to determine which units should be reassessed and which one(s) should be repeated.
-Normally a Programme Board will consider students who have failed one or more units as follows: - a) For a failed candidate who remains within the limit or reaches the limit for reassessment at the time of the Board The Board is required to determine reassessments only. - b) For a failed candidate who has reached and exceeded the limit for reassessment by the time of the Board The Board is required to determine which units should be reassessed and which units should be repeated in line with guidance in Section 6.9.6. - c) For a failed candidate who has previously reached the limit for reassessment and has no reassessment opportunities left at the time of the Board The Board is required to determine repetition only.
+Normally a Programme Board will consider students who have failed one or more units as follows: - a) For a failed candidate who remains within the limit or reaches the limit for reassessment at the time of the Board The Board is required to determine reassessments only. - b) For a failed candidate who has reached and exceeded the limit for reassessment by the time of the Board - The Board is required to determine which units should be reassessed and which units should be repeated. - For a failed candidate who has previously reached the limit for reassessment and has no reassessment opportunities left at the time of the Board - The Board is required to determine repetition only.